tegola-hubs/tegola-hubs.github.com/tegola-history.md

 getting its connection through an educational network, that Eigg could get its connection through another educational network, [Pathfinder], through [Mallaig High School].
-Unfortunately [Highland Council], which one might think would have more commitment than universities to local communities, did not see it this way, and the Small Isles had to make do with a bunch of BT lines in Arisaig -- not nearly as good as what Tegola was getting, but much
+Unfortunately [Highland Council], which one might think would show more commitment than universities to local communities, did not see it this way, and the Small Isles had to make do with a bunch of BT lines in Arisaig -- not nearly as good as what Tegola was getting, but much